Vincesich/The-Hungry-Bunch-3.0/README.md

 # The Hungry Bunch

-Welcome to The Hungry Bunch GitHub repository!
+Welcome to The Hungry Bunch GitHub repository!😋
 The Hungry Bunch is a food delivery application designed to connect hungry Qwetu Hostel residents with quality and affordable meals from fellow student vendors within the building,they can order food for delivery or pickup from the vendors room once the food is ready.